skulpt/skulpt/selection.rst

     Write a function that takes a year as a parameter and returns ``True`` if the year is a leap year, ``False`` otherwise.

     .. actex:: ex_6_12

+#.
+Implement the Date of Easter program as described in class.

+    .. actex:: ex_6_13

 .. admonition:: Scratch Editor